trinodb/trino/presto-docs/src/main/sphinx/optimizer/pushdown.rst

 You can check if pushdown for a specific query is performed by looking at the :doc:`EXPLAIN plan </sql/explain>` of the query.
 If an aggregate function is successfully pushed down to the connector, the explain plan does **not** show that ``Aggregate`` operator.
-The explain plan only shows the operations that are performed by Presto.
+The explain plan only shows the operations that are performed by Trino.

 As an example, we loaded the TPCH data set into a PostgreSQL database and then queried it using the PostgreSQL connector::